 Stand tall with your shoulders back, your feet planted firmly on the ground positioned shoulder or hip width apart.
 Open up your chest a little so that you can breathe properly and keep your head up.

 There is nothing more powerful than a smile.
-It tells your audience you are a nice person, you are happy to be there, you care and that you are like them.
+It tells your audience you are a nice person, you are happy to be there.
+They can see that you care and that you are like them.

-Smiling is contagious, it makes you feel good as well as your audience, releases tension for both of you and it helps us all to relax.
+Smiling is contagious.
+It makes you feel good as well as your audience, releasing tension for both of you and it helps us all to relax.